Ever find yourself thinking...

 - I wish I had a place to wear the new Kelly Maglia sparkle onesie that I just got.

-- I would love to get over my stage fright.
+- I would really like to get over my stage fright.
 I’ve secretly wanted to perform ever since I was little, but I’m too scared to do it.

 - I’m one of the top polers at my studio.
-I wonder how I match up against other pole dancers in the U.S.
+How good am I compared to other polers?

 - I wish there was a competition close by my hometown, so I wouldn’t have to spend so much money going out of state to perform.